Lake Tahoe Area |

 What is allowed are

 The latest flyer, which describes what is allowed during restrictions was 2021.
-The NTFD said this is still current.
+It was still current in 2024.

 Fire Restrictions Flyer